wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Gertrude:** Does anyone fancy some tofu?

-**Dorothy:** _unties the dames_ well, no real harm done, I think Ken's a bit traumatised, but he's had worse.
+**Dorothy:** Well, no real harm done, I think Ken's a bit traumatised, but he's had worse.

-**Ken:** Oh, I'm fine, it'll take more than a few fat blokes in dresses to bother me, no offence love...
+**Ken:** Oh, I'm fine, it'll take more than a fat bloke in a dress to bother me, no offence mate...

-**Florence:** Well, we'd better get back home, come along ladies.
+**Florence:** _slightly offended_ Well, we'd better get back home, come along ladies.

 _Dames all bid farewell to Dorothy... bye Dorothy, nice to meet you etc..._